Types of concrete: Pervious concrete

 This allows water to drain naturally through it, and can both remove the normal surface-water drainage infrastructure, and allow replenishment of groundwater when conventional concrete does not.

 It is formed by leaving out some or all of the fine aggregate (fines).
 The remaining large aggregate then is bound by a relatively small amount of Portland cement.
-When set, typically between 15% and 25% of the concrete volume is voids, allowing water to drain at around 5 gal/ft^{2}/ min (70 L/m^{2}/min) through the concrete.
+When set, typically between 15% and 35% of the concrete volume is voids, allowing water to drain at a rate of 2 to 18 gal/ft²/min (81 to 730 L/m²/min) through the concrete.

 Installation

 Pervious concrete is installed by being poured into forms, then screeded off, to level (not smooth) the surface, then packed or tamped into place.
 Due to the low water content and air permeability, within 5–15 minutes of tamping, the concrete must be covered with a 6-mil poly plastic, or it will dry out prematurely and not properly hydrate and cure.